Plane Spotting Around Las Vegas

 Military

 Nellis Air Force Base.
-Pilots learn to fly fighters, helicopters, bombers, tankers, transports, and stealth aircraft.
-Nellis is the best place to see military aircraft around Las Vegas, but the MPs don't like company.
+Pilots learn to fly fighters, helicopters, bombers, tankers, and stealth aircraft here.
+Nellis is the best place to see military aircraft around Las Vegas, plus they host the annual Aviation Nation Air Show.

 Creech Air Force Base (formerly Indian Springs AFB).
 Pilots learn to fly drone aircraft here.
-Most of the drones flown overseas are piloted from here.
+Most drones flown overseas are piloted from here.

 Three Lakes Playa.
 Bombing range visible from highway; watch fighters and artillery attack targets on the dry lake.